material-components/material-components-ios/components/ShadowElevations/README.md

 # Shadow Elevations

+A shadow elevation specifies the degree of shadow intensity to be displayed beneath an object.
-This component provides commonly used material design elevations.
+Higher shadow elevations have greater shadow intensities, akin to raising an object above a surface resulting in a more prominent, albeit more diffuse, shadow.
+This component provides commonly used material design elevations for components.
 <!--{: .intro }-->

 ### Design Specifications